-4.1.10 Fuel Shut-Off Valve:
+4.1.10 Fuel Shut-Off Valve: Located directly below center of console.

 The fuel shut-off valve is used to shut off the fuel when the machine will not be used for a few days, during transport to and from the jobsite, and when parked inside a building.
+The valve has three positions, each position made in 1/4 turn increments.